Gothiccowgirl/Gothiccowgirl/README.md

 Please do not question what i support and dont support, i really do not care if you dislike any of it, i have a life outside of the internet!

+i love my friends, no matter what they ship and/or do . please do not ask why im friends with people, i look PAST problematic shipping to see the actual person.

 <img width="96" height="96" alt="image" src="https://github.com/user-attachments/assets/e4e8bdcd-27c5-4a45-b4b0-07080cbff7f5" /> My oc, drawn by @stipsl . <3